uglyrobot/imajinn-ai/readme.txt

 This AI model can create some amazing images with the right guidance.
 It especially excels at more artistic images such as paintings, drawings, CG, etc. Think stock photos or art.

-It struggles a bit with photorealistic human faces and body parts, which often appear strangely deformed.
+It struggles a bit with photorealistic human faces and body parts, which can appear strangely deformed.
 This can be avoided by choosing a more artistic style or close-up portrait.
 Also, if you ask it to generate text the letters are usually mangled or mixed up.

 = Is the Imajinn AI plugin free? =

 While the plugin is free and can be used on unlimited sites, it does require an account with our cloud service to power the extremely computation-heavy AI algorithms.
-You can sign up for a free account and receive free image credits to try it out.
+You can sign up for an account and receive free image credits to try it out.
 You can also upgrade to one of our paid plans for more image generation credits, at a fraction of the cost of stock photo sites.

 = What is the copyright license of images I create? =